dabit3/appsync-image-rekognition/README.md

 }
 ```

+5. Add the new Lambda function as a data source.

-5. Update the `fetchImage` resolver to the following:
+6. Update the `fetchImage` resolver data source to use the new Lambda function as the datasource.
+Update the `fetchImage` resolver to the following:

 ##### Request mapping template
 ```js